- Click On Orange Button Above For Free 'Insider' Praxis II Report

 The correct answer choice is D because there is no language present that hints to an argument or position made by the author.
 Answer choices A, B, and C all have biased key words such as “healthcare crisis,” “arguments,” and “too young…banning” which are found in argumentative essays.

-Praxis II English Language Arts: Content and Analytics 5039 Practice Test Question
+Praxis English Language Arts: Content and Analytics 5039 Practice Test Question

 1. Which of the following strategies would help a struggling student follow a teacher’s lesson during direct instruction?

 - Giving the student a copy of the PowerPoint slides at the beginning of class

 - Asking the student to write down notes in a graphic organizer such as a Venn diagram